American applicants · French Republic

 Visa overview

 France's implementation of the EU Blue Card Directive targets highly qualified workers with a degree and a high-salary employment contract.
-The salary threshold is 1.5× the average gross annual salary (approximately €56,000 in 2025 — verify on the DGEF website).
+Service-Public currently lists a gross annual salary threshold of EUR 59,373 for the EU Blue Card category.
 Blue Card holders can move between EU Member States after 12 months.
 After 5 years in the EU (including 2 in France), holders can apply for EU long-term resident status.

 Eligibility